mdevrimkurt/Ghibli/README.md

 # Ghibli
-Web site about Studio Ghibli movies
+Web site about Studio Ghibli movies.
+Not responsive.
+Just made for using API's and Google Charts.